witalobenicio/react-custom-datatable/README.md

-# react-datatable
+# react-custom-datatable
-A react component similar to the very known jquery datatable.
+A React Component to create a custom 'table' similar to the very known jquery datatable.

 ### Features of react-datatable
 - Default theme